After The Loss Of A Loved One, Your Holiday Traditions Change But Hope Endures

 For the Jones family, it has now been 10 years since their son, Osceola, died.

-Ultimately, accepting the authenticity of each family members' varying emotions is what allowed them to move forward, Ma'Ko'Quah says.
+Ultimately, accepting the authenticity of each family members' varying emotions is what allowed them to move forward, Ma'Ko'Quah Jones says.
 But it wasn't easy.
 "This was difficult for our Native American family because our culture teaches us not to speak of the dead for fear of keeping their spirit around," she says.

 Following cultural obligation around the holidays can comfort many, clinical social worker Catharine MacLaren says.
 But for the Joneses, abandoning such beliefs surrounding death ended up being more constructive.
 "The best advice we were given was to be open and honest the death of our baby, to not be afraid to talk about him or talk openly about his death ... even in front of our young daughters."

-When they were younger, Jones says, her young daughters found an open way to cope, playing "little doll games where the baby died and the mommy and daddy was very sad.
+When they were younger, Jones says, her daughters found an open way to cope, playing "little doll games where the baby died and the mommy and daddy was very sad.
 The counselors said this was normal and healthy and it allowed them to express their feelings without knowing it."

 This Christmas, as with every Christmas since the death of Osceola, the Joneses will sing " 'Tis A Gift" ("Simple Gifts") in honor of their "baby guy."